Toward Robust Autotuning of Noisy Quantum Dot Devices: Machine Learning Model Details

 \section{Machine Learning Model Details}

 Both machine learning modules are built and trained using the TensorFlow (v.2.4.1) Keras Python API.
 We use three different model architectures: two for testing the DSE for noiseless and noisy data, and a third one in the DQC module.
 All architectures are optimized to ensure high performance using the Keras Tuner~\cite{omalley2019kerastuner} and the Optuna hyperparameter tuner~\cite{optuna_2019}.
+A summary of architectures and datasets used and described in Fig.~\ref{fig:samplesim_boxplot} is shown in Table~\ref{tab:datasetarchitecture}.

 The optimized neural network architectures are presented in Tab.~\ref{tab:all_architectures}.
-We find from our optimization that architecture with no fully connected layers before the output layer perform better at state classification---consistent with recent results~\cite{efficientnet_tan2019}.
+We find from our optimization that architectures with no fully connected layers before the output layer perform better at state classification---consistent with recent results~\cite{efficientnet_tan2019}.
 This is in contrast with the architecture previously used for similar tasks of quantum dot state classification~\cite{Zwolak20-AQD, Darulova2020}.
 These architectures also have up to almost three orders of magnitude less parameters compared to the original network used in Ref.~\cite{Zwolak20-AQD}.

+For testing the performance of our machine learning models, we train 20 models on the same simulated data (each time randomly split into training and validation).
+The ML models start from a random initialization and are trained with stochastic batches of data.
+These random elements can lead to different final configurations due to the nonconvex and degenerate optimization landscape.
+By training multiple models under the same conditions we can make a representative sample of models resulting from a given dataset.
+An example of two different models trained under the same conditions (on $1.5 \times 10^4$ noiseless images) with different results can be seen in Fig.~\ref{fig:SI_activations}.
+Here, it is likely largely by chance that the model in (c) is more correct than the model in (d) due to the noisiness in the intermediate layer outputs for both.